revaturelabs/interviewquestions/Java/OOP/Inheritance.md

 <details>
 <summary><b> Show Answer</b></summary>

-<b>Ans</b>:
-Aggregation: Has-a Relationship is implemented in aggregation.
+> - Aggregation: Has-a Relationship is implemented in aggregation.
-Inheritance: Is- a Relationship is implemented in Inheritance.
+> - Inheritance: Is- a Relationship is implemented in Inheritance.
 </details>

 ---
 6. How can a subclass use the private fields of a superclass?

 <details>
-  <summary> Show Answer </summary>
+  <summary> <b>Show Answer</b> </summary>

-  <b>Ans: </b> A subclass can access the private members of the superclass in two possible ways:<br>
+- A subclass can access the private members of the superclass in two possible ways:<br>

  1. If public or protected methods of the superclass have access to the private fields, then the subclass can have access to the private fields.
  2. If the superclass has a public or protected nested class then the subclass can access all the private members of the superclass using the nested class.

 </details>